It’s widely feared and doesn’t stop at low-carb or the keto diet: the weight loss plateau.

 In this case, and in any case, where you are questioning your health, you should immediately speak with your trusted doctor.

-If one of these problems do occur, you will now be able, with professional help, to break not only the keto plateau but probably also deeper health problems.
+If one of these problems does occur, you will now be able, with professional help, to break not only the keto plateau but probably also deeper health problems.

-When you encounter a keto plateau, there is no reason to panic yet.
+When you encounter a keto plateau, there is no reason to panic.